 - Three guesses as to what "Beauty and the Beast" is named after.

-- "V-2 Schneider" is a shout-out to Florian Schneider of Kraftwerk
+- "V-2 Schneider" is a shout-out to Florian Schneider of Kraftwerk, who Bowie considered an influence on his output since Station to Station.

 - Special Guest: King Crimson guitarist Robert Fripp plays on this album, most prominently on the title track.
-Fripp hadn't actually played for three years when Bowie called him to play on the album, so Bowie can be credited with bringing him out of retirement (the first song he recorded for was "Beauty and the Beast".
+Fripp hadn't actually played for three years when Brian Eno called him to play on the album, so Bowie & Eno can be credited with bringing him out of retirement.
+The first song he recorded for was "Beauty and the Beast".
 Naturally, he nailed it on the first take.
-While jet-lagged, no less).
+While jet-lagged, no less.

 - Time Marches On: If one interprets the wall in the title track to be the Berlin Wall (it did factor into the song's inspiration), that makes the song a bit dated since that wall fell on November 9, 1989— but then again there are still many other walls in this world, literally and metaphorically.